nastapasta/nastia-design/cases/zettel.md

 ## Research

-To understand how people manage their sporadic notes, I conducted a survey and five semi-structured interviews with deep readers, researchers, and note hoarders.
+To understand how people manage their note taking processes, especially during reading or receiving information in similar ways (videos, articles, podcasts), I conducted a survey and five semi-structured interviews with deep readers, researchers, and note hoarders.

 During the interviews, *three main user types* emerged in my sight: